LinlyAC/City1M-dataset/README.md

 ### City1M-lite
 Considering that it may be difficult to download City1M-full directly, because the original dataset contains more than one million images with a uniform resolution of 1920 x1080, we also provide a simple version, City1M-lite.

+City1M has cropped the group members in the image, and provides 16 images of the corresponding background (8 cameras with 'day' and 'night').
 ![图片](https://user-images.githubusercontent.com/16618172/159503913-e423377f-c2ca-48d7-b969-90286ef37019.png)

+For example, 'Images_2/0009501_pCount2_cam1_0000001_day.jpg' in City1M-full is formatted as 'Image_2_crop/0009501/{0.jpg, 1.jpg}' in City1M-lite.

-City1M has cropped the group members in the image, and provides 16 images of the corresponding background (8 cameras with 'day' and 'night').
-If you need complete image information, you can reconstruct it using tag files and background images.
+If you need the whole image with a low download cost, you can reconstruct it using corresponding txt files and background images.

 ### City1M-personmodel
+We also provided the pedestrian 3D models used in the City1M.
+We produced 45000 models for our dataset.
+Each pedestrian model is an FBX file.

 ## Dataset Applcation